infracost/docs/docs/infracost_cloud/key_concepts.md

 ## Repos

-Repos (short for "code repositories") are the typical method of code organization used by infrastructure-as-code teams.
+Repos, short for code repositories, are the typical method of code organization used by infrastructure-as-code teams.
+Repo is our top-level required grouping concept.
+If Infracost cannot detect it, you can provide it via [environment variables](/docs/features/environment_variables/#environment-variables-to-override-metadata), otherwise cost estimates only show in the All estimates tab in Infracost Cloud (and not the dashboard).

 A repo contains one or more projects.
-Infracost Cloud lets you track how the costs of the projects within a repo may change in the future.
+Infracost Cloud lets you track how the costs of repos and projects within a repo change in the future.

 ## Projects

-Projects are a flexible concept in Infracost that are used to represent deployment environments, workspaces, code paths (i.e. modules) etc.
+Projects are an optional sub-grouping concept within the scope of a repo.
+The majority of Infracost users will have repos that have many projects, these include:
+- code paths for mono repos, each path representing a deployment environment such as dev, stage, prod
+- workspaces, same idea as above but done using Terraform workspaces, e.g. for dev, stage, prod
+- Terraform or Terragrunt modules, which are components of a repo, e.g. core-api, data-stack

+If you setup Infracost for a Terraform module repo, you will not need projects as there is no need for a sub-group.

-Infracost auto-generates project names based on the repo name, detected workspaces or code paths, or user-provided path.
+Infracost auto-generates project names based on code paths, workspaces or Terraform/Terragrunt modules.
 The name appears in the CLI output and pull request comments and Infracost Cloud as shown below.

 <img src={useBaseUrl("img/infracost-cloud/cli-project-name.png")} alt="Auto-generated project name in CLI" />